Jaredslocker21/java-practice/README.md

 ## Testing

   - This website has passed all tests through Google Chromes Dev.
 Tool, 'Lighthouse'.
-It is responsive and shows promise.

   - I have tested the site on
    * Microsoft Edge